raytheonbbn/parliament/README.md

 # News

-Parliament™ version 2.7.12 was released on April 17, 2019.
+April 17, 2019:  Released Parliament™ version 2.7.12.
 Changes of note:

 * Parliament was recently moved to this GitHub project from its long-time home on [SemWebCentral](http://parliament.semwebcentral.org/)